- 01/04/2023

 - Abnormal Fetal Ultrasound: If the standard ultrasound shows any abnormalities or concerns about the fetal heart, a fetal echocardiogram may be recommended to provide a more detailed evaluation of the heart.

 - Maternal Infections: Certain maternal infections, such as rubella or cytomegalovirus, can increase the risk of fetal heart defects.
-A fetal echocardiogram may be recommended in these cases to evaluate the health of the baby’s heart.
+A fetal echocardiogram In Pune may be recommended in these cases to evaluate the health of the baby’s heart.

 - Medications: Some medications taken during pregnancy can affect the development of the baby’s heart.
 A fetal echocardiogram may be recommended if the mother has been taking such medications.

 - Advanced Maternal Age: Women who are 35 years or older are at an increased risk of having a baby with a heart defect.
-In such cases, a fetal echocardiogram may be recommended to evaluate the heart health of the baby.
+In such cases, a fetal echocardiogram In Pimpri may be recommended to evaluate the heart health of the baby.